maxant/genericconnector/connector/genericconnector-api/README.md

 # genericconnector API

-This module contains the Interfaces which clients use.
+This module contains the interfaces which clients use.